Our Leadership – Vitor “Vitaum” Tamarozi

 Why do you skydive?

-It started as a hobby, I always dreamed of flying and going to space, and skydiving fulfilled most of that.
-Still dreaming about space, though… =/
+I always dreamt of flying and going to space, and skydiving fulfilled most of that.
+Still dreaming about space, though.

 How old were you when you made your first jump?